If you aspire to become a doctor, the road to medical school starts with the MCAT.

 Reasoning about the Design and Execution of Research: demonstrate knowledge of science in the context of experiments.

 Data-based and Statistical Reasoning: interpret data to make evidence-based conclusions.

 The MCAT takes seven-and-a-half hours to complete.
-Scores are released on a predetermined date, usually thirty to thirty-five days after the exam date.
+Scores are released on a predetermined date, usually 30 to 35 days after the exam date.

 No calculators, timers, mobile phones, or other electronic devices are allowed in the MCAT testing room.
 Jackets or sweaters, if worn, may not be removed during the test.

 What Is a Good MCAT Score?

 The total MCAT score is a sum of the scores from the four sections, and ranges from 472 to 528 with a median MCAT score of 500.